htcondor/htcondor/docs/admin-manual/configuration-macros.rst

     number.
 This service is optional, and requires additional configuration to enable it.
 There is no default value for ``CONDOR_VIEW_HOST``.
 If ``CONDOR_VIEW_HOST`` is not defined, no HTCondorView server is used.
-See section \ `Setting Up for Special Environments <../admin-manual/setting-up-special-environments.html>`__
-    on page \ `Setting Up for Special
-    Environments <../admin-manual/setting-up-special-environments.html>`__
+See
+    :ref:`admin-manual/setting-up-special-environments:configuring the
-    for more details.
+    htcondorview server` for more details.

 ``SCHEDD_HOST`` :index:`SCHEDD_HOST`
     The host name of the machine where the *condor_schedd* is running